‘People Are Drawn To A Space Where They Are Free To Have What They Desire’ – Blue Forest Meets Hidden Doors

 What is the most important factor your clients are looking for in a secret passageway?

 We actually get calls weekly from homeowners who had a local contractor attempt to create a secret door that ultimately had major problems.
 There is a lot of engineering and speciality parts needed which is why people around the world come to us.
 There simply is not the proper hardware designed for secret doors commercially available; therefore, through the years we have invented and patented all sorts of hinges, latches and other hardware.

-We’re able to provide our clients a product that is secret and perfectly concealed (home inspectors routinely miss our doors), fully functional (whether that means actually keeping books and art on a bookshelf or even a fire in a revolving fireplace) and durable to last for decades – while always looking beautifully crafted.
+We’re able to provide our clients with a product that is secret and perfectly concealed (home inspectors routinely miss our doors), fully functional (whether that means actually keeping books and art on a bookshelf or even a fire in a revolving fireplace) and durable to last for decades – while always looking beautifully crafted.
 Unfortunately, we’ve found that when homeowners rely on someone who doesn’t specialize in secret doors, in the end they often feel like they’ve received more of a gimmick feature, often showing large gaps, poor material, non-functioning, warping, floor scratching, or any other number of issues.

 This shouldn’t be.
 We’re thrilled that every project we’ve worked on becomes a huge feature for the clients home and home value.